SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA Image 4](img/BPA-4.jpg)

 You will then select “Queues” towards the middle of the screen.
+Selecting the Queue option will now re-direct you to a different screen and will open the Broker Manager for the selected broker.

 ![BPA Image 5](img/BPA-5.jpg)

-On this screen, we will start by creating a Queue and Subscription.
+On this screen, we will start by creating a Queue and Subscription that will be used to capture the items from the DMQ that users would like to start review processes for.
+Click on the “+Queue” option.

 ![BPA Image 6](img/BPA-6.jpg)